 It is a bold new legal world now, and these are the types of questions that must be answered.
 You have new rights, and with those rights come legal responsibilities.
 Our Palm Beach same sex couple estate planning attorneys are highly skilled and efficient, and work hard to help you understand your rights and provide peace of mind in planning for your future.

-Our legal team assists South Florida couples and families in various estate planning issues.
+Our legal team assists South Florida individuals, couples and families in various estate planning issues.
 Our goal is to provide effective advocacy to meet your individual needs.
-Though the Obergefell decision was a major milestone for the LGBT community, the decision does not mean everyone in the LGBT community must get married.
+Though the Obergefell decision was a major milestone for the LGBTQ community, the decision does not mean everyone in the LGBTQ community must get married.

 When trying to achieve peace of mind in a changing legal world, the knowledgeable estate planning attorneys at Kitroser & Associates advise you with unparalleled skill and compassion.

-The North Palm Beach Estate Planning Lawyers of Kitroser & Associates, welcome clients from the cities of West Palm Beach, Palm Beach Gardens, Palm Beach, Jupiter, Tequesta, Juno Beach, Singer Island, Lake Park, Hobe Sound, Royal Palm Beach, Wellington, Lake Worth, as well as all of Palm Beach County, Martin County and South Florida.
+The North Palm Beach Estate Planning Lawyers of Kitroser & Associates, welcome clients from the cities of West Palm Beach, Stuart, Palm Beach Gardens, Palm Beach, Jupiter, Tequesta, Juno Beach, Singer Island, Lake Park, Hobe Sound, Royal Palm Beach, Wellington, Lake Worth, as well as all of Palm Beach County, Martin County and South Florida.

 Map & Directions